red-gate/SocV5UserSessions/README.md

 `last_name`  | <doesn't exist> | Smith

 ###### Instructions
+1. Start with a new database, see Repository & Database Setup for linking the database.
-1. Using your source control tool create a branch from `master` called `split-name`.
+- Create a branch from `master` called `express-shipping`.
-2. Solve the set problem, [or use this SQL](/examples/split-name.sql).
+- Solve the above problem, [or use this SQL](/examples/split-name.sql).
-3. Use the migrations tab in SQL Source Control to create and commit a migration script covering your change.
+- Use the migrations tab in SQL Source Control to create and commit a migration script covering your change.
-4. Push to your branch, **don't merge to master yet**.
+- Push to your branch, **don't merge to master yet**.
-5. Switch to the `master` branch, start with a new database or revert your changes.
+- Switch to the `master` branch.

 ### Merging
 Now that you have created a few branches we can test merging by bringing all three of these branches onto `master`.
 ###### Instructions
-1. You can use source tree to merge each of the three branches: `express-shipping`, `scottish-independence` and `split-name`.
+1. You can use source tree or your preferred tool of choice to merge each of the three branches: `express-shipping`, `scottish-independence` and `split-name`.
-2. When merging you may have conflicts, such as:
+- When merging you may have conflicts, such as:
   1. `DeploymentOrder.json`, this file will often conflict when merging branches with migration scripts.
 In general you want to take both.
 You can find for more help [here](www.red-gate.com/SOC4/order-file-more-info).
-  2. `this.compare.empty-to-end-of-block.patch` This file should describe the end state after both changes you are merging.
+  - `this.compare.empty-to-end-of-block.patch` This file should describe the end state after both changes you are merging.
+This conflict may be removed in future versions.
-3. Push your commits to `master`
+- Push your commits to `master`